Research and Links

 -

-Young people need accurate, appropriate, and comprehensive sexual health information, access to quality health care, and supportive families, peers, and communities in order to make safe, informed choices about sexual activity (1, 2).
 California law requires integrated, comprehensive sexual health and HIV prevention education in middle school and high school, and mandates that instruction and materials be appropriate for students of all ages, genders, racial/ethnic and cultural backgrounds, sexual orientations, and those with disabilities (3).
-In addition to providing tailored education and health services for adolescents, efforts to improve teen sexual health should focus on promoting protective factors associated with reduced sexual risk-taking (e.g., strong family and peer relationships) and addressing underlying social conditions and systemic barriers (e.g., racial and income disparities in access to quality health care) that influence health behaviors and outcomes (2, 4).
-Although California has a strong track record of promoting adolescent health, state data show persistent disparities in teen sexual and reproductive health by race/ethnicity and geography (2).
+In addition to providing tailored education and health services for preteens and teens, efforts to improve youth sexual health should focus on promoting protective factors associated with reduced sexual risk-taking (e.g., positive family and peer relationships) and addressing underlying social conditions and systemic barriers (e.g., racial and income disparities in access to quality health care and education) that influence health behaviors and outcomes (1, 2).
+Although California has a strong track record of promoting adolescent health, state data show persistent disparities in teen sexual and reproductive health by race/ethnicity and geography (1).

-California youth have the right to confidential sexual health services—related to sexually transmitted diseases (for ages 12 and older), contraception, pregnancy, and abortion—but some teens, doctors, and parents/guardians may not fully understand those rights (5).
-Insurance coding and reimbursement can be a challenge to confidentiality as it can reveal the nature of the doctor visit to parents/guardians, though California law now allows patients to request that sensitive information be kept from primary policyholders (6).
+California youth have the right to confidential sexual health services—related to sexually transmitted diseases (for ages 12 and older), contraception, pregnancy, and abortion—but teens, doctors, and parents may not fully understand those rights (4).
+The state's strengthened Confidentiality of Medical Information Act now prohibits health care insurers and providers from disclosing sensitive medical information to anyone (including primary policyholders or parents of a minor patient) without a patient's written authorization (5).

 - Ensuring that the California Healthy Youth Act, which expanded sexual education requirements for schools, is implemented effectively across the state (3, 9)

-- Encouraging policies and programs that strengthen family relationships (including parent-child communication about sexual health), help youth develop positive, meaningful connections to peers and other adults, and provide safe, supportive community and school environments (1)
+- Encouraging policies and programs that strengthen family relationships (including parent-child communication), help youth develop positive and meaningful connections to peers and other adults, and provide safe and supportive community and school environments (2)

-- Promoting cross-sector efforts that go beyond individual factors to address larger societal and system forces affecting teen sexual health, such as media influences, economic opportunities, and access to quality health care, particularly for youth of color and those in low-income or rural areas (1, 2, 10)
+- Promoting cross-sector efforts that go beyond individual factors to address larger cultural and structural forces that give rise to teen sexual health disparities, such as discrimination, poverty, inequitable education and employment opportunities, and lack of access to health care (1, 2)

-For more policy ideas and research on this topic, see kidsdata.org’s Research & Links section, or visit Essential Access Health or the Guttmacher Institute.
+For more policy ideas and research on this topic, see kidsdata.org’s Research & Links section or visit Guttmacher Institute and Essential Access Health.
 Also see Policy Implications on kidsdata.org under Teen Births and Health Care.

 Sources for this narrative: